Virtual Network Hub

 -

-the slot receives all traffic without filtering.
-The traffic passing between other hub slots is visible to the device connected
+The slot receives all traffic without filtering.
+The traffic passing between other

-This setting is often used for network monitoring and it turns the slot into a slot of a network switch.
+used for network monitoring and turns the slot into a port on a network switch.

 Routing Exclusivity

-Network adapters on the computer running Virtual Network Hub can be used not only by Virtual Network Hub itself, but also
+Network adapters on the computer running Virtual Network Hub can be used not only by

-by other programs.
+Virtual Network Hub itself but also by other programs.

 -